maccasoft/propeller-vt100-terminal/README.md

 The -p parameter specifies the serial port assigned to the Prop-Plug adapter in the notation used by the operating system (/dev/ttyUSBx for Linux, COMxx for Windows).

 After programming the board is reset and the new firmware immediately usable.

+### Terminal Settings

+Press CTRL-F10 on the keyboard to switch to the terminal settings screen from which it is possible to configure the keyboard language mapping, cursor style, cursor keys mapping and more.
+Press the setting's key to toggle between options.
+Press CTRL-F10 again to permanently save the settings and return to the terminal screen.

+Available keyboard languages are: DE (Germany), FR (France, QZERTY), IT (Italy), NO (Norway), UK (United Kingdom) and US (United States).

+Available cursor key mappings are: VT-100 (reset mode sends `\ESCA`, `\ESCB`, etc.), VT-100 APPL. (set mode sends `\ESCOA`, `\ESCOB`, etc.) and WordStar which sends control characters compatible with the WordStar word processor.

 ### Terminal ANSI Codes